comet-toolkit/punpy/docs/content/punpy_standalone.rst

 `parallel_cores` keyword to 1.
 In :ref:`punpy_memory_and_speed`, we will show how the same keyword can be used to do parallel processing for such measurement functions.

-For the LPU methods, the numdifftools package is used to calculate the Jacobian.
+For the LPU methods, the numdifftools package (used within comet_maths) is used to calculate the Jacobian.
 This package automatically determines the stepsize in the numerical differentiation, unless a manual stepsize is set.
 For some measurement functions, it can be necessary to set a manual stepsize (e.g. because of the limited range of the input quantities).
 It is possible to set the stepsize to be passed to the numdifftools jacobian method by setting the `step` keyword when creating the propagation object::